 Travel nursing jobs also guarantee a certain amount of hours.
 While not all travel nurses make as much as per diem nurses, they make more than those working in permanent nursing positions.

 Travel Nursing Cons

 Do you have experience as a per diem nurse?
-How is travel nursing more your style?
-Let us know in the comments below!
+What about travel nursing?
+Which one was better for you and why?
+Share your thoughts with us in the comments below!